 The summer has officially transitioned to fall, and naturally, we’re all ready to curl up around a fire.
 Whether or not that fire includes a grill, now is the perfect time to take a good hard look at your outdoor grill and get it cleaned up for the winter months.
 While there are still plenty of options to keep the party going outdoors, it’s never a bad time to clean neglected areas and refresh your grates, exterior and more.
 Consider it the fall equivalent of spring cleaning.

 Here are some of the steps for cleaning a grill, including BBQ grill care, the best way to clean a BBQ with non-toxic grill cleaners, and storing a BBQ for the winter.
-Don’t forget to check out our heaters and outdoor fireplaces if you need a way to keep warm while using your backyard space this winter.
+Don’t forget to check out our patio heaters and outdoor fireplace kits if you need a way to keep warm while using your backyard space this winter.

 BBQ Grill Care